Brunch & Batter

 Although this is not a traditional Italian basil pesto, the word "pesto" itself comes from the Italian word "pestare," meaning "to pound" or "to crush,".
 So I thought to myself, what else can I "pesto"?
 Turns out, almost anything!

-What I love about this red pepper pesto is that it uses common pantry ingredients that I always have on hand.
-Roasted red peppers, nuts, cheese, olive oil, just to name a few.
-The taste is a little smoky, a little sweet with a bit of tang that will add some pizzazz to almost any dish.
+What I love about this red pepper pesto is that it uses pantry ingredients that I always have on hand- roasted red peppers, nuts, cheese, olive oil, to name a few.
+The taste is a little smoky, a little sweet, with a bit of tang that adds some pizzazz to almost any dish.

 Jump to: